Pumpkin Fruit Dip

 Because we tend to not have the big dinner until, well, dinnertime, keeping everyone’s tummy grumbles at bay for hours requires having snacks on hand.

-Our snacks are usually simple things like platters of fresh veg with roasted red pepper and caramelized onion dip, different kinds of cheeses, and cured meats.
-This isn’t too different from what I had growing up — cheddar or swiss, summer sausage, and veggie with dill dip.
+Our snacks are usually simple things like platters of fresh veg with green onion dip, different kinds of cheeses, and cured meats.
+This isn’t too different from what I had growing up: cheddar or Swiss, summer sausage, and veggie with dill dip.

-My kids don’t eat very many raw vegetables though, so in order to get them to not go overboard on carbs or meat I offer up a bowl of fruit dip and their favorite fruits.
+My kids don’t eat very many raw vegetables though, so I also offer up a bowl of fruit dip and their favorite fruits.
 My peanut butter fruit dip is always a hit, but when the holidays roll around I want to serve up something a little more seasonal.

-Enter pumpkin fruit dip.
 If you love pumpkin pie, this is a dip for you.
-With minimal ingredients, it comes together quickly — even the kids could do it!
+With minimal ingredients, it comes together in just a few minutes with no cooking involved — even the kids could do it!

 Other pumpkin fruit dip recipes I’ve seen call for quite a lot of sugar.
 In my opinion, that’s no longer pumpkin dip, it’s sugar dip.
-When you’re using sweet apples and strawberries for dippers, who needs that added sugar?
+When you’re using sweet apples, strawberries, and graham crackers for dippers, who needs that added sugar?

-I use just a bit of maple syrup for sweetness and flavor, but otherwise the pumpkin really shines through in this.
+I use just a touch of maple syrup for sweetness and flavor, but otherwise the pumpkin really shines in this dish.

 You can always add more maple (or more spices) to your tastes, if you prefer.